wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

 Use top-level keys within your sweep configuration to define qualities of your sweep search such as the name of the sweep ([`name`](./sweep-config-keys.md#name) key), the parameters to search through ([`parameter`](./sweep-config-keys.md#parameters) key), the methodology to search the parameter space ([`method`](./sweep-config-keys.md#method) key), and more.

-The proceeding code snippets show the same sweep configuration defined within a YAML file and within a Python script or Jupyter notebook.
+For example, the proceeding code snippets show the same sweep configuration defined within a YAML file and within a Python script or Jupyter notebook.
+Within the sweep configuration there are five top level keys specified: `program`, `name`, `method`, `metric` and `parameters`.

+Within the `parameters` top level key, the `learning_rate`, `batch_size`, `epoch`, and `optimizer` keys are nested.
+Values that are provided to the nested keys can take one or more `values`, a [`distribution`](./sweep-config-keys.md#distribution-options-for-random-and-bayesian-search), and more.

 <Tabs
   defaultValue="cli"